About

 On the design system side, I created a comprehensive 10-variant color system with Figma integration, affecting 1.6k files across the codebase.
 BikeCenter's entire component library was built from scratch using React, TypeScript, and SCSS—no third-party UI frameworks.

-I also shaped internal APIs for state management and GraphQL integration, establishing developer experience patterns across the team.
+Improving internal APIs and establishing developer experience patterns across the team were another focus.
 As a trusted decision-maker for UX and technical feasibility, I bridged design and engineering, collaborating with designers as both implementer and advisor.

 Mentoring junior developers through pair programming and code reviews was another key part of the role.
 I established technical standards and conventions across the team, including translation guidelines, BEM naming, and TypeScript best practices, and served as a technical hub between management, backend, and frontend teams.